cyrille-visser/FastHack-Postgres/Student/02-size-analysis.md

 ## Steps

 * We will use two cloud shells.
-In one cloudshell we will i nstall htop on the database container.
+In one cloudshell we will install htop on the database container.
 You will need it to watch the system load while the synthetic workload is running against the databases.
 In this cloudshell run:

 ```bash
 kubectl -n postgresql exec deploy/postgres -it -- bash